zulip/zulip/templates/zerver/api/running-bots.md

       Select *Generic bot* for bot type, fill out the form and click on *Create bot*.
     * A new bot user should appear in the *Active bots* panel.

-3. Download the bot's `.zuliprc` configuration file to your computer.
+3. Download the bot's `zuliprc` configuration file to your computer.

+    * Go to *Settings* -> *Your bots*
-    * In the *Active bots* panel, click on the little green download icon to download its configuration file *.zuliprc* (the structure of this file is explained [here](writing-bots#configuration-file)).
+    * In the *Active bots* panel, click on the little green download icon to download its configuration file *zuliprc* (the structure of this file is explained [here](writing-bots#configuration-file)).
+    * The file will be downloaded to some place like `~/Downloads/zuliprc` (depends on your browser and OS).
-    * Copy the file to a destination of your choice, e.g. to `~/.zuliprc`.
+    * Copy the file to a destination of your choice, e.g. to `~/zuliprc-my-bot`.

 4. Run the bot.

     * Run
       ```
-      zulip-run-bot <bot-name> --config-file ~/.zuliprc
+      zulip-run-bot <bot-name> --config-file ~/zuliprc-my-bot
       ```
-      (using the path to the `.zuliprc` file from step 3).
+      (using the path to the `zuliprc` file from step 3).
     * Check the output of the command.
 It should start with the text the `usage` function returns, followed by logging output similar to this: